arikansm/cti-for-css/README.md

 This project is based on a doctoral thesis and a research published in the **International Journal of Information Security**:

-**Automating shareable cyber threat intelligence production for closed source software vulnerabilities: a deep learning-based detection system**
+**(Article) Automating shareable cyber threat intelligence production for closed source software vulnerabilities: a deep learning-based detection system**
 [Read the publication here](https://link.springer.com/article/10.1007/s10207-024-00882-4)

-**Deep Learning Based Cyber Threat Intelligence For Closed Source Software (Doctoral Thesis)**
+**(Doctoral Thesis) Cyber Threat Intelligence with Deep Learning Based Vulnerability Detection System for Closed Source Software**
 [Not yet published](https://tez.yok.gov.tr/UlusalTezMerkezi/)

 ## Installation